akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 About midday, they finally reached the outskirts of Westminster.
 Pigs darted from the hooves of the King’s great war horses, and the air was a thick, bracing soup of tidal salt, roasting meat, and the sharper, stagnant breath of the marshes.

 It was a city of contradictions.
-Outside the precinct, a chaos of timber-framed houses leaned against one another like drunken giants, their roofs venting thin plumes of blue woodsmoke into the white sky.
+Outside the precinct, a chaos of timber-framed houses leant against one another like drunken giants, their roofs venting thin plumes of blue woodsmoke into the white sky.

 They entered the palace precinct via the King’s Gate, a formidable stone archway where the transition from the muddy sprawl was absolute.
 The Old Palace Yard opened before them—a wide courtyard surfaced with rammed gravel and fragments of broken Roman tile that crunched under the horses’ weight.